Documentation

 • container.id with the ID of the Docker container (based on the cgroup id)

-If the ECS task uses the ECS agent v1.4.0, and has therefore access to the Task metadata endpoint version 4, the following experimental attributes as specified in the AWS ECS Resource Attributes specification:
+If the ECS task uses the ECS agent v1.4.0, and therefore has access to Task metadata endpoint version 4, the following experimental attributes are added, as specified in the AWS ECS Resource Attributes specification:

 • aws.ecs.container.arn